Cognigy/Documentation/docs/en/docs/ai/tools/management-ui.md

 ## Data Privacy Settings

 [![Version badge](https://img.shields.io/badge/Added in-v4.38.0-blue.svg)]({{config.site_url}})
 It is possible to set the data privacy settings of an organisation in the Management UI.
-To configure the data privacy settings, first select and orgabisation and then click on the triple-dot button on the right-top corner.
+To configure the data privacy settings, first select and organisation and then click on the triple-dot button on the right-top corner.

 In the menu, select **Change Data Privacy Settings**